 Land and Property Estate - In 2019 we undertook a study to review the quality of our commercial properties that we lease to businesses and make recommendations as to the future investment needs.
 We will implement the recommendations for investing in and/or disposing of property to ensure we have a commercial portfolio that is fit for purpose for the future.
 We will also explore new land development options aligned with the preparation of the new Local Development Plan.
 Also, we will continue to improve the way we manage our commercial estate to ensure our processes are customer-friendly, making it easy to lease a property from Angus Council.
-We will also continue with our agile programme and ensure our estate is rationalised yet fit for purpose, with surplus buildings made available on the open market or passed on to our communities through Community Asset Transfers.
+We will review our agile programme to consider future needs for use of our buildings.
+Our planned rationalisation of council property will be reviewed further as large numbers of our staff will now work from home for the foreseeable future as a result of COVID-19.
+We will review our requirements for buildings in the future and ensure we have a planned and practical approach to staff returning to our offices and buildings.
+We will continue to sell or lease buildings and areas of land we no longer require generating capital funding income and making revenue budget savings.
+We also continue to empower our communities through Community Asset Transfers to take control of property for the wider benefit of their community.

 Procurement and Local Spend - in line with the council's approved Procurement Strategy Review 2019/21 this year we will adopt sustainable (social, economic and environmental) principles to procurement across the council to provide better value for money where we can.
-We will continue to buy locally where it offers us the best value.
-We will also continue to build on our success to date by working with local suppliers to remove barriers that prevents this from happening.
-We will do this in a fair and transparent way as we cannot discriminate against businesses on the basis of their location.
+We will continue to buy locally where it offers us the best value to maximise the benefit to the economy as we emerge out of Covid-19 pandemic, We will also continue to build on our success to date by working with local suppliers to remove barriers that prevents this from happening.
+We will do this in a fair and transparent way as we cannot discriminate against businesses based on their location.
 We will use our buying power to support the development of local skills and training.
-Also we have strengthened our anti-slavery and counter-fraud approaches.
+Also, we have strengthened our anti-slavery and counter-fraud approaches.
 We will report on all aspects of procurement in our annual report.